UN seeks nearly $2.6 bln for humanitarian needs in Sudan | Law-Order

 - Switzerland

-The United Nations humanitarian response plan is seeking $2.56 billion to help people affected by the crisis in Sudan, a senior U.N. official said on Wednesday.
+The United Nations humanitarian response plan is seeking $2.56 billion to help people affected by the crisis in Sudan, a senior U.N. official said on Wednesday, while the U.N. refugee agency is also seeking more funding to assist those forced to flee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)